skosch/YinYangFit/docs/source/index.markdown

 neighbouring our left-side B-cell.
-Both B-cells are engaged in feedback loops with V4 neurons while simultaneously inhibiting local competitors—i.e., each other—in proportion to their own activation strength (recall our discussion of divisive normalization as an approximation of lateral inhibition in V1):
+Both B-cells are engaged in feedback loops with V4 neurons while simultaneously inhibiting local competitors—i.e., each other—in proportion to their own activation strength (recall our discussion of lateral inhibition in V1):

 <img src="img/bg_feedback_1.png" alt="B-cell feedback loop">

-But as we know, the internal V4 contour detector (red) is already firing more strongly than the external one (blue), thanks to its participation in a coherent object.
-This enhances the activity of the left-side (red) B-cell, which suppresses its competitor, which in turn further reduces the input to the external (blue) V4 cell.
-After some tens of milliseconds, the percept of the square as its own object is solidly established.
+If the interior (red) V4 cells now were to fire more strongly than the exterior (blue) ones, then the inward-pointing (red) B-cells would quickly inhibit the outward-pointing (blue) ones, firmly establishing that the border belongs to an object on the right.
+What would cause the interior (red) V4 cells to dominate?

+Research suggests that higher-level cells, perhaps in the posterior inferotemporal cortex, respond to combinations of V4 contour-detecting neurons centered on the same retinal location.
+Such cells effectively group together the borders owned by an object, and are therefore called G-cells.

+{mn}Here, the G-cell is shown as a blurred circle around a center.
+The blurred circle corresponds to the location of contours that this G-cell responds to.{/mn}
 <img src="img/bg_feedback_2.png" alt="B-cell feedback loop">

-Having introduced the concept of B-cells, we can now finally discuss what happens when multiple objects get involved—we are still talking about letterfitting, after all!

 Consider the following situation, and make a guess whether at the circled location, left-side or right-side B-cells would win out: